8 Best Mascara Tips

 6. Remove with care.

 Whatever you do, avoid rubbing your eyes while wearing mascara throughout the day.
-And when it comes to removing your eye makeup (which you always do before bed, right?), Dr. Orentreich says the less rubbing, the better.
-"Remove mascara and eye makeup in separate steps to minimize the tugging," she explains.
+And when it comes to removing your eye makeup (which you always do before bed, right?), the less rubbing, the better.
 First, saturate a cotton ball with a dual-phase, emulsifier-free makeup remover like Take The Day Off Makeup Remover For Lids, Lashes & Lips.
 Then gently press it over your lashes for 10 seconds, before lightly wiping off the mascara.
 This way, the remover has time to break down the mascara, which means fewer sweeps to get the job done.
 Once all of your mascara is off, then remove the rest of your makeup.

 Don't forget that mascara has an expiration date.
 Toss it after six months, no matter what, and crack open a fresh new tube.